Iancheung228/Iancheung228.github.io/_posts/2024-04-20-barebone_transformer.md

 <img width="1016" alt="Screenshot 2024-05-06 at 8 43 17 PM" src="https://github.com/Iancheung228/Iancheung228.github.io/assets/37007362/ba46fe88-982c-4c03-854d-7217518604e9">

-Note that in multiple attention heads, the model has the same number of parameters to learn as in a single attention head.
-Multi-head self-attention is no more expensive than single-head due to this low-rank property.
+Aside: Note that in multiple attention heads, the model has the same number of parameters to learn as in a single attention head.
+Multi-head self-attention is no more expensive than single-head due to the low-rank property.

-## Residual connection
+## 2) Residual connection

-Recall, the final output of the multiple attention heads layer is an attention matrix that has undergone a linear transformation layer.
-We will take that and do matrix addition with our initial post-processed data (matrix X).
+Recall, the final output from the previous step is an attention matrix that has undergone a linear transformation.
+We will take that and add it to our initial post-processed data (output of step 0).
 Note both matrices have the same dimensionality of (context_len, embed_dim).

-As a quick recap, X contains the non-contextual vector embedding of each word, we are modifying our understanding of each word by adding our new contextual vector embedding, based on what the multi-attention head has learnt.
+As a quick recap, X contains the non-contextual information, and now we are adding contextual information on top of it.

-## 2) Feedforward layer
+## 3) Feedforward layer
-We then take the output from the last step and pass it through a feedforward layer.
+We then take the output from step 2 and pass it through a feedforward layer.
 The importance of this step is to introduce **non-linearity** to our transformer model.

-Specifically, this layer takes the input which lives in embed_dim to 4*embed_dim then project back to embed_dim.
+Specifically, this layer takes the input which lives in embed_dim to 4*embed_dim then projects it back to embed_dim.

-## 3) Language_model_head_linear_layer + softmax
+## 4) Language_model_head_linear_layer + softmax
 Finally, recall that our goal has always been to predict the next word, given the entire sequence.
-Sensibly, we would want our final layer to output a vector of size vocab_size.
+Sensibly, we would want our final layer to output a vector of probability for the next word to come.
 We will apply softmax to this vector so that we can interpret it as a probability distribution that describes the probability of any words in our database of vocabulary being the next predicted word.

 Practically, instead of being a vector of size vocab_size, we actually work with a matrix of size (context_len, vocab_size).
 That is for each word in our sequence, we are predicting the next word that comes after.
 Additional information could be found if you search for causal attention head.